"The broad mass of a nation... will more easily fall

 control; the ball is mostly in his court and only incidentally in ours.

 “God the Father” is an individual.

 God is omniscient, omnipotent and omnipresent.

 That a "spirit" is a kind of incorporeal sentient being and not just an

 That Old Testament

-“history” or its major aspects can be taken quite literally.
+“history” and/or most of its major aspects can be taken quite literally.

 With the exception of Judas, the disciples or